Lean Back: Remixes

-The official remixed version of the song, featuring Lil Jon, Eminem, and Mase is available on Fat Joe's 2005 album All or Nothing and Lil Jon's Crunk Juice remix disc.
+The official remixed version of the song, featuring Lil Jon, Eminem, and Mase is available on Fat Joe's 2005 album All or Nothing and Lil Jon & the East Side Boyz's Crunk Juice remix disc.
 The official remix is more uptempo and contains a new beat with a crunk–like feel to it.
 However, there are two different versions of the remix.
-The All or Nothing version, the main remix, features an additional verse by Remy Ma and was released in July 2004.
-The Crunk Juice version features Lil Jon's vocals throughout the song, omitting Remy Ma's verse.
-On both versions, Mase's verse is in line with his then-clean style of rapping (as heard on Welcome Back).
+The All or Nothing version, the main remix, features an additional verse by Remy and was released in July 2004.
+The Crunk Juice version features Lil Jon's vocals throughout the song, omitting Remy's verse.
+On both versions, Mase's verse is in line with his then-clean style of rapping (as heard on his 2004 album Welcome Back).

-Fat Joe also released a remix in tribute to his Puerto Rican ancestry, featuring Tego Calderon and Tony Touch.
-Other remixes of the song are performed by Chamillionaire, in The Mixtape Messiah titled "Body Rock", Lil Wayne, Max B, Jadakiss, U.S.D.A., and G-Unit.
-Also, mashup artist Girl Talk layered "Lean Back" over Spacehog's "In the Meantime" in his album All Day.
+Fat Joe also released a remix in tribute to his Puerto Rican ancestry, featuring Tego Calderón and Tony Touch.
+Other remixes of the song are performed by Chamillionaire, on The Mixtape Messiah titled "Body Rock", Lil Wayne, Max B, Jadakiss, U.S.D.A., and G-Unit.
+Also, mashup artist Girl Talk layered "Lean Back" over Spacehog's "In the Meantime" in his 2010 album All Day.
 Houston rapper Lil' Flip did a freestyle over the song as a diss towards Atlanta rapper T.I.